howcasperwhat/comment-formula/README.md

 Fonts in the image are from <a href="https://github.com/githubnext/monaspace">monaspace</a>.
 </p>

-> - The formula will be rendered in the message box when it is too large in `partial inline mode`, exceeding the line-height of your editor, similar to the second formula shown above
+> - The formula will be rendered in the message box when it is too large in `partial` inline mode, exceeding the line-height of your editor, similar to the second formula shown above
 > - Note that multi-line formula won't be rendered in inline mode due to its height, you can simply hover over it for a preview in the message box.

 ## Configuration